 A few struggle with intestinal yeast or uterine fibroids.
 I explain the following to each one of them:

 Furthermore, they weren’t consuming a whole lot of grains, if any at all, because most grains are difficult to digest unless they’ve been processed/soaked/sprouted or fermented to some extent.
 Yes, your breads contain leavening agents and your flour has to be processed and ground before use.
 Grains are intrinsically difficult to digest: they are coated in a sticky protein called lectin, which is not easily broken down by our digestive enzymes.
 The reason is because the grain needs to propagate, and they do so by being consumed by grazing animals and pooped out (not broken down) so they can be spread and then take root and grow elsewhere.

-Anyhow, my point is that our ancestors were indeed consuming a plant based diet.
+Our ancestors were indeed consuming a plant based diet.
 But they did have meat, and sometimes it was the focus of the meal (after a kill); sometimes it was more of a condiment.
 The fact is, we thrived on a diet that included varying amounts of animal protein.

 If you have one of more of the following issues troubling you, time to reconsider your diet.

 - anxiety, depression

 - hormonal issues, thyroid issues, PMS